 Approximately 33% of our March annual equity incentive award grants were delivered in the form of performance-based RSUs.
 Performance-based RSUs are structured so that only "Earned RSUs" are eligible to vest over a 4-year service-based vesting schedule.
 RSUs granted in 2022 become "Earned RSUs" based on (i) the Company's level of achievement against a consolidated Adjusted EBIT target for the fiscal year in which the grant date occurs (such period, the "RSU Grant Year"), or (ii) the Company's later achievement of a specified target share price.
-If the Company's actual consolidated Adjusted EBIT for the RSU Grant Year is: (i) equal to or greater than the "high performance target," then 100% of the RSUs will become Earned RSUs; (ii) less than the "low performance target," then a specified percentage (based on a linear performance scale) of the RSUs will become Earned RSUs; or (iii) less than the "low performance target," then none of the RSUs will become Earned RSUs.
+If the Company's actual consolidated Adjusted EBIT for the RSU Grant Year is: (i) equal to or greater than the "high performance target," then 100% of the RSUs will become Earned RSUs; (ii) less than the "high performance target" but equal to or greater than the "low performance target," then a specified percentage (based on a linear performance scale) of the RSUs will become Earned RSUs; or (iii) less than the "low performance target," then none of the RSUs will become Earned RSUs.